Emily Ratajkowski Hits The Streets In Lingerie For A Reason

 “She was very, shall we say, comfortable with her body,” Leder says in his new coffee table book.
 “And as far as shoots go, I would say it was fun.”

 The collector’s edition of the book shows over 70 photos of Emily Ratajkowski in the buff, the majority of which have never been seen before anywhere else.
-The Leder/Ratajokowski became available in December exclusively through Imperial Publishing.
+Leder/Ratajokowski became available in December exclusively through Imperial Publishing.
 In a series of tweets, Ratajkowski referred to the book as a “violation” of her privacy.

 “I’ve been resisting speaking publicly on the recently released photos by Jonathan Leder to avoid giving him publicity.
 But I’ve had enough,” she wrote on Twitter.
 “The book and the images within them are a violation.”